dstndstn/astrometry.net/doc/readme.rst

 encoding this information.
 We call this file an "augmented xylist";
-we use the filename suffix ".axy".  "solve-field" then calls the "backend" program, passing it your axy file.  "backend" reads a config file (by default /usr/local/astrometry/etc/backend.cfg) that describes things like where to find index files, whether to load all the index files at once or run them one at a time, how long to spend on each field, and so on.
-If you want to force only a certain set of index files to load, you can copy the backend.cfg file to a local version and change the list of index files that are loaded, and then tell solve-field to use this config file::
+we use the filename suffix ".axy".  "solve-field" then calls the "backend" program, passing it your axy file.  "backend" reads a config file (by default /usr/local/astrometry/etc/astrometry.cfg) that describes things like where to find index files, whether to load all the index files at once or run them one at a time, how long to spend on each field, and so on.
+If you want to force only a certain set of index files to load, you can copy the astrometry.cfg file to a local version and change the list of index files that are loaded, and then tell solve-field to use this config file::

-   $ solve-field --backend-config mybackend.cfg ...
+   $ solve-field --config myastrometry.cfg ...

 SExtractor